All faculty undergo evaluations throughout their careers with criteria depending on the department and college in which they reside.

 Faculty Excellence will synthesize the survey results and share with the committee.
 The review committee will reconvene to discuss the results of the survey.
 From this discussion, a summary report of the committee will be prepared.

-The summary report is delivered to the Provost.
+The summary report, prepared by the review committee, is delivered to the provost.

-The Provost, using the committee report as advisory in nature, makes decision to renew or discontinue appointment of the Dean under review.
-The Provost discusses with the dean decision and if reappointment discusses expectations of dean’s leadership moving forward.
+The provost, using the committee report as advisory in nature, makes decision to renew or discontinue appointment of the dean under review.